jdormit/senior-project-proposal/readme.md

 Existing tooling for remote pairing lacks functionality, depends on external tools, or locks key features behind a paywall.
 Furthermore, these proprietary solutions don’t give developers access to the source code, limiting the extensibility and flexibility of the platform.

-I want to build an open source, extensible, web-based code editor that allows multiple developers to collaborate on a single source file - working title, `Vapor`.
+I want to build an open source, extensible, web-based code editor that allows multiple developers to collaborate on a single source file - working title, `Spark`.
 My hope is that by open-sourcing the application, I can build a community of developers to bring this idea to its full potential.

 This is a big, ambitious project, and I won’t be able to deliver a feature-complete version by the end of next semester.
 For that reason, my senior project will focus on building the minimum viable product (MVP) version, and I will lay out “stretch goals” that I will pursue once the MVP is complete.